 There are many literacy enrichment activities.
 We celebrate World Book Day, National Poetry Day, Shakespeare Day and National Storytelling week.
 We have termly reading and writing competitions and we offer a creative writing club.
 We host an annual Reading Millionaire challenge too.
 We encourage our students to read 1,000,000 words across the academic year (which equates to one book per month).

-EASTER 2022 READING CHALLENGE
+SUMMER 2022 READING CHALLENGE